milenalauschner/IBM-Course/README.md

 2. Python Data Structures
 3. Python Programming Fundamentals: Conditions, Braching, Loops, Functions, Exception Handling, Objects, and Classes
 4. Wirking with Data in Python: Reading and Writing files with Open, Pandas, Numpy
-5. APIs and Data Collection
+5. APIs and Data Collection: REST APIs, Web Scraping, and Working with files

 Each module has Hands-On exercises with challenges and quizzes.